-The magic of Ethiopia never jades.
-With a plethora of wonders it showcases — phenomenal landscapes, peerless history, joyful festivals, unique calendar and many more, it is no wonder why Ethiopia is in most traveler’s bucket list, most especially Canadians who are one of the most frequent visitors in this “Land of Origins.”
+The magic of Ethiopia never fades.
+With lots of wonders it showcases — amazing landscapes, peerless history, joyful festivals, unique calendar and many more, it is no wonder why Ethiopia is in most traveler’s bucket list, most especially Canadians who are one of the most frequent visitors in this “Land of Origins.”

 So why do Canadians love Ethiopia?
 Here are the top 5 reasons:

 Ethiopia enjoys 70% of the mountains on the African continent.
 It offers an incredible array of beautiful sights to be seen — arid plains, spectacular mountains, lush green areas, and vast lakes that make up scenic landscapes like the Simien Mountains, Danakil Depression, and Blue Nile Falls.
 Moreover, the country features the Great Rift Valley which is the most visible physical detail on planet Earth.
 Hence, it is so visible you can see it from space!

 #2 The wildlife

 Wildlife in Ethiopia is exotic.
 With parks like Awash National Park, Abijatta Shalla Lakes National Park, and Mago National Park, along with the lakes of the Great Rift Valley, Ethiopia hosts a myriad of rare species.
 To name a few are the Mountain Nyala, the African antelope, the Walia Ibex, the mountain horned goats, and the Ethiopian wolf.